shantanu1k/license_detection/README.md

  **Approach**

    * Instead of doing letter by letter comparison, I am doing comparison between words.

+   * Ignore the bullet points, copyright notice

+   * Ignore the replacable text like organization name and others

   **Things yet to be worked on:**

-   * Different bullet points

-   * Ignore Code Comment Indicators

    * Extraneous Text At the End of a License